Prescribing Over the Counter (OTC) medicines for Hay fever

 If you think you may need a new prescription for medicine, please make an appointment with the doctor.

-- You can order a repeat prescription by telephoning the NHS P.O.D (Prescription Ordering Direct) on 024 7624 6072.
+- You can order a repeat prescription by using the NHS App

 - Repeat prescriptions are normally for patients with long-term conditions who receive regular treatment.